Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Unification of PCA, K-means, LE, and Rcut

-\begin{theorem} (\textbf{Unification: original-data version}) Working with original data, assume the solutions of PCA (\ref{equ:pca A-DX}) and LE (\ref{equ:pca-lap}) is $X^*=V_{1:K-1}$, $K\leq rank(A)+1$, and assume the normalized indicator solutions of K-means (\ref{equ:kmeans A-DX}) and Rcut (\ref{equ:kmeans-ratio cut}) is $H\in\mathbb{R}^{K\times n}$.
-If the ideal graph condition is satisfied, then they are related by a rotation transform:
+\begin{theorem} (\textbf{Unification: linear version}) Working with the original data, if the ideal graph condition is satisfied and $K=r\leq \rank(A)+1$, then the solution of PCA (\ref{equ:pca A-DX}) and LE (\ref{equ:pca-lap}), e.g., $X^*=V_{1:r-1}$, and the normalized indicator solution of K-means (\ref{equ:kmeans A-DX}) and Rcut (\ref{equ:kmeans-ratio cut}), $H^*$, are related by a rotation transform: $\exists R\in\mathbb{R}^{r\times r}$, $R^TR=I$, such that